 The collapse postulate purports to solve QM Problem 1 by assuming implicitly that QM Problem 2 is already solved.
 But both problems can be solved simultaneously, by extending the collapse postulate to apply not only to measurements, but whenever a quantum system becomes a linear combination of states that belong to distinct macro-states.
-Then, when any quantum system is no longer quasi-classical, the collapse postulate is triggered and only one of the macroscopic possibilities remains [59].
+Then, when any quantum system is no longer quasi-classical, the collapse postulate is triggered and only one of the macroscopic possibilities remains [60].

-But, because of the collapse postulate, the Schrödinger equation is considered valid in some situations, but it is suspended in other situations.
+A problem with the collapse postulate is that the Schrödinger equation is considered valid in some situations, and suspended in other situations.

 There seems to be a double standard here.
 On one hand, linear combinations and entangled states appear and evolve in parallel as long as no observation is made, and the experiments are consistent with this.
-On the other hand, if we measure them, since we do not observe more parallel sets of outcomes simultaneously, we allow only one of the stories, and censor the other one, by appealing to the collapse postulate.
+On the other hand, if we measure them, since we do not observe more parallel sets of outcomes simultaneously, we allow only one of the histories, and censor all the other ones, by appealing to the collapse postulate.